ArundeepChohan/Ideas/Course Planning/README.md

-Just an Idea for an application for Langara College.
+Just an idea for an application for Langara College.